Post #1: Why this blog post isn’t in Arabic and why you should probably start one

 The difference?
 Confidence.

-In 2022, I moved to Tangier, Morocco, to work at the American School there.
+By contrast, I moved to Tangier, Morocco in 2022 to work at the American School there.
 I thought I could pick up one of the many languages spoken, just like I did with German.
 Much to the dismay of my friends, I still shrug and smile sheepishly whenever someone tries to communicate with me in Arabic, French or Spanish.

 Note: Arabic is harder to learn than German, but French and Spanish (languages much of my community in Morocco used frequently) are easier than German.